Using A Password Manager Or Moving To A New One

 Bitwarden cannot reset user passwords, nor can Bitwarden disable two-step login if it has been enabled on your account.

-Warning: Users who lose their Mater Password or their two-step login recovery code will need to delete their account and start over.
+Warning: Users who lose their Master Password or their two-step login recovery code will need to delete their account and start over.

 Two-step login recovery code – If you choose to set up a two-step login, be sure to access and retain your recovery code and store that in an equally safe place as your Master Password.
 Get your Recovery Code: